 The project was granted ethical approval by the Newcastle University Faculty of Humanities and Social Sciences Ethics Committee.
-Informed consent was obtained from Headteachers, teachers and parents prior to participation.
+Informed consent was obtained from Headteachers, teachers and parents before participation.

-Study Design
+Study design

-This paper reports a repeated measures quasi-experimental single blind study measuring efficacy outcomes under research conditions.
+paper reports a repeated measures quasiexperimental single blind study measuring efficacy outcomes under research conditions.
 As with true experimental studies, quasi-experimental studies aim to establish a cause-and-effect relationship between independent and dependent variable.
 However, unlike in true experimental studies, participants in quasi-experimental studies are not randomly assigned to treatment arms (Harris et al., 2006).
 In the present study, participants were assigned to groups using the matching procedure outlined below, rather than being randomly assigned.